Hot chocolate is a traditional hot drink that helps us warm up on the coldest days of autumn and winter.

-In a separate bowl, beat the egg whites until stiff with a hand held mixer.
-Add in one teaspoon of sugar at the end until dissolved.
+In a separate bowl, beat the egg whites with a hand held mixer until soft peaks form, add one teaspoon of sugar and continue beating until stiff peaks form.

-Add the egg yolks to the chocolate one by one.
+Add the egg yolks into the chocolate one by one.

 Add 1/3 of the meringue and stir, with the wooden spoon, quickly and in circles until integrated.
 Once integrated, add in another third of meringue and stir more slowly until combined.
-Then, carefully add the remaining meringue and combine both mixtures with slow folding movements until well integrated.
+Then, fold the remaining meringue into the mixture until no white streaks remain.

 Pour the mixture into small glasses, cover them with cling film and put them to chill in the freezer for 1 hour.